Credit Suisse posts big loss after U.S. tax settlement

 The fixed income outperformance, on the back of activities such as mortgage servicing, helped it counter a drop in equity trading.

-But the shifts in mix may not be enough to catch up to crosstown rival UBS UBSN.VX, the largest private bank in the world, according to Espirito Santo Investment Bank.
+But the shifts in mix may not be enough to catch up to crosstown rival UBS, the largest private bank in the world, according to Espirito Santo Investment Bank.

 "Overall, while the investment bank has outperformed this quarter, private banking and wealth management continues to disappoint," said Espirito's Shailesh Raikundlia.